 Salted Caramel Frosting

 - 1 cup (200g) packed light or dark brown sugar (I like to use 1/2 cup of each)

-- 1/3 cup (5 Tablespoons; 80ml) heavy cream, divided
+- 5 Tablespoons heavy cream, divided*

 - 1/4 teaspoon salt

-- 2 - 3 cups (240-360g) confectioners’ sugar, sifted
+- 2 cups (240g) confectioners’ sugar

 - optional garnish: salted caramel sauce and apple slices

 - Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
 Line a second pan with 2 liners—this recipe makes about 14 cupcakes.
 Set aside.

-- Whisk the flour, baking soda, baking powder, salt, cinnamon, and nutmeg together in a medium bowl until combined.
+- Whisk the melted butter, brown sugar, and granulated sugar together in a medium bowl until combined.
 Whisk in the eggs and vanilla extract, then whisk in the milk.
 Slowly add the wet ingredients to the dry ingredients and stir gently until combined.
 The batter will have a few lumps.
 Fold in the apples.